KentChun33333/search_eng/README.md

 # 4. Further Improvement
 - There are lots of things we could improve on and play with:
   - **Model-based recall mechanism**:  Personally, I also build the vectors database of title-text, however not index it yet for fast-read.
 There are some ways to index the dense-vector database via some clustering or quantization methods.
 I would like to try some of them after more understanding of them.
 Also, I am not sure how much improvement would it bring to the overall performance.
-  - **Ranking model**: Since having no feasible dataset to train on, there is no ranking model here.
-However, the ranking/suggestion model is definitely one of key component of the search/recommend system.
+  - **Stronger Ranking model**: There are many rooms to improve the ranking model, like taking extra-features into the model or using a better model.
   - **Distributed Storage**: we definitely can shading the database, both on forward-database and inverted database.
   - **Crawling for more content**: Due to storage limitations, I treat the title of the document as entire document.
 However, we could also crawling and parsing content as well.
   - **Advanced Indexing method**: if the data is large, we may need to do some compression on index.
 In addition, for dense vector-based search/recommend system, we may need to using clustering/product quantization plus multi-index method to index the database.
 There are several famous method like Non-Orthogonal Inverted Multi-Index or IVFADC.